-Respecting Others
+Respecting others

-Treating others with respect means that we do not discriminate on the basis of race, colour, religion, sex, nationality, age, disability, military service, marital status or sexual orientation.
-Decisions to hire, promote, terminate or to take other employment related action regarding individuals, are based on performance, in accordance with a fair and transparent process.
+Treating others with respect means that we do not discriminate on the basis of race, religion, gender, nationality, age, disability, military service, marital status, sexual orientation or any other attributes in accordance with applicable laws.
+Decisions to hire, promote, terminate or to take other employment related action regarding individuals, are based on merit and performance, in accordance with a fair and equitable process.